jasonfb/jasonfb/README.md

 ![fulllogo_transparent_nobuffer-100x](https://github.com/user-attachments/assets/247122b1-2734-4348-ba2a-d769274fb3ee)

-Quick Video Chat is the first all-in-one browser based presentation platform for modern video chatting.
+Quick Video Chat is the first all-in-one browser-based presentation platform for modern video chatting.
 It supports screensharing, multiple screenshares, has intuitive and immediate room entry that doesn't require sending the link(!), and a suite of operator controls to stage, unstage, move & mute participants and presenters.
 In a Quick Video Chat, everyone appears in a bubble a everyone's camera is on by default.
 Get started today at [QuickVideo.chat](https://quickvideo.chat/?utm_source=jfb-github-profile)